The Four Just Men (1939 film)

 The Four Just Men, also known as The Secret Four, is a 1939 British thriller film directed by Walter Forde and starring Hugh Sinclair, Griffith Jones, Edward Chapman and Frank Lawton.
 It is based on the 1905 novel The Four Just Men by Edgar Wallace.
 There was a previous silent film version in 1921.
 This version was produced by Ealing Studios, with sets designed by Wilfred Shingleton.

 The Four Just Men was re-released in 1944 with an updated ending featuring newsreel of Winston Churchill and the Allied war effort as a fulfilment of the ideals of the Four.
 The adviser on the House of Commons of the United Kingdom scenes was Aneurin Bevan.

 Premise

-The Four Men are British World War I veterans who unite to work in secret against enemies of the country.
+The Four Just Men are British World War I veterans who unite to work in secret against enemies of the country.
 They aren't above a spot of murder or sabotage to achieve their ends, but they consider themselves true patriots.